tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

 ## Overview

 This project is an E-commerce and Social Platform built with a microservices architecture.
-It supports a wide range of functionalities, including user authentication, product management, order processing, social interactions (posts, likes, comments), notifications, and search capabilities.
+It supports a wide range of functionalities, including user authentication/authorization, shop & product management, order processing, social interactions (posts, likes, comments), notifications, and search capabilities.
 The system is designed to be scalable, fault-tolerant, and secure, making it suitable for modern web applications.

 ## Table of Contents